Cardiac Catheterization for Children

 you get your child ready will depend on their age.
 If your child is old enough, explain

 what will happen in a way that they will understand.
-You might ask the healthcare
+You might ask the provider, nurse,

 procedure.

-keep your child healthy to prevent postponing the catheterization.
-Keep your child
+Try to keep your child healthy to prevent postponing the catheterization.
+Keep

 During the Test